linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 1. **Send a verification email** using `send_script.sh`.
 2. **Click the link** in the email to verify the user (handled by `verify.php`).
-3. **Attempt to log in via SSH**: If the email is verified, SSH access will be granted, and the user will be removed from the database; otherwise, access will be denied.
+3. **Attempt to log in via SSH**: If the email is verified, SSH access will be granted, and the user will be deleted from the database.
+If the email is not verified, access will be denied, and the user will still be deleted from the database.

 ---